Up for a trip to southern France, where mirth, mayhem, and Champagne rule? C’est vraiment drole! Translation: keep reading.

 As the novel opens, Simon Shaw is getting divorced (#2) from shrewish gold digger Caroline.
 His London house is empty–she’s taken everything.
 But Simon is mega-rich and has the support of his long-time driver/butler/event manager/best friend Ernest who convinces him to take a vacation to France.
 A small car accident maroons Simon in a small town in Provence, where he meets the lovely French businesswoman Nicole.

-Back in London, Simon knows the trip to france has demonstrated just how much he’s fallen out of love with the megawatt advertising world, his US business partner, and the staff at the ad agency Simon built.
+Back in London, Simon knows the trip to France has demonstrated just how much he’s fallen out of love with the megawatt advertising world, his US business partner, and the staff at the ad agency Simon built.
 When Nicole proposes that he buy a half-finished building in Provence and turn it into a hotel, the idea first sounds absurd.
 But eventually Simon–and Ernest–jump off the corporate ship, bid adieu to London, and build the Hotel Pastis in Provence.
 (FYI: pastis is the licorice flavor liquor that turnes cloudy when mixed with water.
-Surprisingly refreshing, it ubiquitous in the south of France.
+Surprisingly refreshing, it is ubiquitous in the south of France.
 Pernod is one of the most popular brands.)

 Interspersed with the Simon/Ernest/Nicole story line is the subplot of a group of locals who were once in prison together and are now plotting to rob a bank which has foolishly installed a new vault over a riverbank storm drain.
 The big robbery will take place on a festival day and the thieves will make their getaway by cycling away, hiding in plain sight amid the thousands of cyclistes there for the festivities.